cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 #### 2.4.1 Add route

-Users must send a POST request with their corresponding parameters to
+To add a new instance, users must send a POST request with their corresponding parameters to

 ```
 ~url~/vis-backend-agent/{type}